Plot Occurrence Trends or Range Size Trends for Individual Species

 Arguments

-An 'indicator_ts' object containing time series of indicator values matched to species names and/or taxon keys.
+An 'indicator_ts' object containing time series of indicator values matched to species names and/or taxon keys, created using the

 (Optional) Earliest year to include in the plot.